 6. (3:00) The Distance, Cake.
 There’s really no option but to push through the pain with this song, is there?
 Keep it going with the cardio of your choice and continue working your way up to a speed you find challenging, but manageable.
 Push yourself to see just what you can do for the last minute of the song.

 7. (4:43) Give It Away, Red Hot Chili Peppers.
-I had a really, really hard time choosing between this and “Higher Ground,” but since “Give It Away” was the one that technically came out in the 90s, it’s the winner.
+I had a really, really hard time choosing between this and “Higher Ground” for this 90s workout playlist, but since “Give It Away” was the one that technically came out in the 90s, it’s the winner.
 Take this song to start slowing things down a bit without letting your heart rate fall too far down.

 8. (5:01) Smells Like Teen Spirit, Nirvana.
 Let’s use up whatever’s left in those legs, shall we?
 Get started with squats, and then, with each change from verse to chorus to hook, etc., switch it up so that you’re squatting deeper, or with your toes out to the side, or on your tip toes, or, if you need to, switch it up and do lunges.
 Just stay consistent and steady all the way through this one.

 10. (3:59) Negative Creep, Nirvana.
 Nicely done!
-You’ve only got four minutes left (unless you have more songs you’d like to add to the end, that is!), and I want you to enjoy them.
-Get some nice, deep, belly breaths in, and stretch it on out—especially those quads and hamstrings.
+You’ve only got four minutes left (unless you have more songs you’d like to add to the end of this 90s workout playlist, that is!), and I want you to enjoy them.
+Get some nice, deep, belly breaths in, and stretch it on out — especially those quads and hamstrings.
 Then, go hop in your car, roll down the windows, and play some of these songs way too loud.
 I take full responsibility.

 Do you have any musical genres that get you surprisingly pumped up?
-What else would you add to this 90s alternative rock workout playlist? —Kristen
+What else would you add to this 90s workout playlist? —Kristen